larodev/blog.laro.dev/content/_index.md

 I like the internet.
 I like websites, and I like good websites.

-This is how I make sure I can develop good websites.
+This is how I make sure I develop good websites.